intel/terraform-intel-aws-vm/examples/gen-ai-fastchat/README.md

 Run Terraform
-Replace the line below with you own IPV4 CIDR range before running the example.
+Replace the line below with you own IPV4 CIDR range before running the example to limit internet access to your instance.
+By default it opens 0.0.0.0/0 to the public ip.

 ```hcl
 cidr_blocks = ["a.b.c.d/x"]